Crosby’s OT goal lifts Penguins past Capitals 5-4

 Capitals: Begin a six-game homestand on Friday night against Buffalo.
 Washington swept a pair of games from the Sabres to start the season.

 Penguins: Host the New York Islanders for a two-game set beginning on Friday.
-All three meetings between the clubs last season went to overtime, with the Islanders taking two of three in the extra period.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports